abradshaw/getting-started-with-satellite-6/initial_configuration,_adding_red_repos/adding_red_hat_repositories.md

 You will need three repositories at the very least to be selected

-I shall focus on provisioning RHEL 6.5 hosts
+>*NOTE*: I shall focus on provisioning RHEL 6.5 hosts in my example but if you prefer to stick with the latest version, its better to use the **6Server** repository

 Red Hat Enterprise Linux 6 Server _Kickstart_